DataWarrior User Manual

 If more fine grained similaries need to be perceived, e.g. if stereo isomers need to be distinguished or to achieve best results from clustering or any kind of similarity analysis, then the SkelSpheres descriptor should be taken.
 Especially, when creating an evolutionary library in vast virtual compound space, then the SkelSpheres descriptor outperformes the binary fingerprints in quality, because it considers multiple fragment occurence and makes hash collisions unlikely.

-When chemical functionality from a synthetic chemist's point of view is more important than the carbon skeleton that carries this functionality, the you should try the OrgFunctions descriptor.
+When chemical functionality from a synthetic chemist's point of view is more important than the carbon skeleton that carries this functionality, then you should try the OrgFunctions descriptor.
 Examples are searching a chemicals database for an alternative reactant to a reaction or arranging a building blocks collection in space based synthetically accessible functionality.

 If the similarity of biological binding behaviour is important rather than merely the similarity of the chemical graph, then use the Flexophore descriptor, which requires more space and significantly more time to calculate descriptors as well as similarity values.